ibm-bluemix-mobile-services/mobiledashboard-storecatalog-backend/template/readme.md

 Browse through the tabs to familiarize yourself with the template.

 Click the **Run** tab in the top right hand corner to start the server.
 After the server is started, click the **Explore** tab to see and test the API.

-**Note:** The Object Store proxy router will not render images until you publish your application to Bluemix.

 ### Publishing to Bluemix
 To publish your local application to Bluemix, use the command: